-Is Tasmania the Ultimate Family Destination?
+Why Tasmania Could Be the Ultimate Family Destination

 Tasmania is like going back a couple of decades – in a good way.
-There’s not a hovering adult to be seen as the ragtag crew yahoo each other on in an impromptu race past the city’s Saturday-morning farmer’s markets, where shoppers admire the lush produce and gather at the Provenance coffee stand to warm their hands around excellent brews.
+There’s not a hovering adult to be seen as the ragtag crew yahoo each other on in an impromptu race past the city’s Saturday-morning farmers' markets, where shoppers admire the lush produce and gather at the Provenance coffee stand to warm their hands around excellent brews.

-But you don’t need to pack up your life to soak up all that Tasmania has to offer families.
-Its impressive food scene and charming architecture make it appealing for adults, who can relax while the kids run riot at any number of wide open spaces.
-And said children can’t possibly claim boredom with the sheer amount of stuff to do amid the ever-changing scenery.
-One of the strongest selling points?
-Everything is close here.
+is close here.
 When you’re in a city like Hobart, much of it is walkable – and when you’re driving around the state, you’re never more than an hour or so from an interesting stop (with plenty of cute towns and junk shops along the way).
-So no matter where you’re going, the inevitable “How long until we get there?” from the back seat can almost always be answered honestly, “Not long now.”
+So no matter where you’re going, the inevitable “How long until

 Whether you’re heading to the state’s capital, its second city, Launceston, or the wilderness region of Cradle Mountain, here’s how to make the most of an Apple Isle family weekend.

-The best things for families to do in Hobart
+The best things for families in Hobart

 The Tasmanian Museum and Art Gallery

-It’s known for the stuffed Tasmanian tiger on level one but if you don’t have any mini-David Attenboroughs in tow, the free Tasmanian Museum and Art Gallery has plenty more to offer – go straight to the top floor for the interactive Antarctic exhibition, where daring types will be busting to leave handprints in a big dome of ice.
+to offer – go straight to the top floor for the interactive Antarctic exhibition, where daring types will be busting to leave handprints in a big dome of ice.
 (Bookings required.)

 The best fish and chips

 You’ll struggle to taste better seafood than what’s served up on this island.
-Head to the family-friendly Lower Deck at Mures (above), a Hobart institution that’s on one of the working docks and does a killer seafood chowder and truly tender calamari.
+Head to the family-friendly Lower Deck at Mures (above), a Hobart institution that’s on one of the working docks and does a killer seafood chowder and truly tender squid.

 Where to stop for coffee